+Max incoming fax retention days Enter the number of days to keep the incoming faxes.
+Max outgoing messages Enter the number of outgoing faxes allowed.
+Max outgoing fax retention days Enter the number of days to keep the outgoing faxes.
+Call Restriction Select call dialing restrictions for international, long distance, local, and internal calls. • Forbidden: Call is not allowed.
+Allowed: Call is allowed.
+Allowed with account code: Call is allowed by entering the system account/exempt code.
+For information on account code, see "Configuring account codes" on page 241.
+Not applicable to internal calls.
+Allowed with personal code: Call is allowed by entering an extension's account/exempt code.
+For more information, see "Configuring account codes" on page 241.
+Not applicable to internal calls.
 Other restricted area code You can specify area codes to which an extension is allowed or denied to make phone calls.
 1. Click New.
 2. Enter a name for this call restriction.
 3. Select Enable to activate this restriction.
 4. Enter the area code that you want to set restriction.
-5. If you do not want an extension to call the area code you set, select None for Exempt code ; otherwise, select a code For information on exempt code, see "Configuring accour codes" on page 218.
+5. If you do not want an extension to call the area code you set, select None for Exempt code; otherwise, select a code For information on exempt code, see "Configuring account codes" on page 241.
 6. Click Create.
-Misc Internal numbers: Select to allow an extension to dial internal extensions. • Local/city numbers: Select to allow an extension to make local calls.
-The max number of concurrent calls: Set the maximum number of concurrent incoming and outgoing calls on the extension.
+Misc The max number of concurrent calls: Set the maximum number of concurrent incoming and outgoing calls on the extension.
 The range is 1-10.
+The default is 4.
 Monitor/Recording Configure monitoring and recording outgoing and incoming calls of an extension to which this user privilege is applied.
 Personal recording Select to allow users to configure personal recording of their incoming and outgoing calls on the user web interface.
-Allow being barged Select to allow monitoring an extension to which this user privilege is applied.
-Allow barging Select to allow the extension to which this user privilege is applied to monitor other extensions.
-To barge a call, you need to enter your user PIN.
-For information on user PIN, see "User PIN" on page 137.
+System recording Select to allow users to configure system recording of their incoming and outgoing calls on the user web interface.
+Select to allow monitoring an extension to which this user